DaniilAngle/task_manager/README.md

 - Task creation, validation of default field values.
 - Access control tests for users with and without appropriate permissions.
-- A cron job test to verify that email notifications are triggered when expected, using `unittest.mock` to avoid sending real emails.
+- A cron job test to verify that email notifications are triggered when expected.
 - A test for the report method to ensure it returns the expected report action dictionary.

 Tests were tagged to run post-installation and are executable through the Odoo CLI with test mode enabled.